 Kris Nesbitt oversees the development and execution of exhibits at the world’s aquarium.
-Through eye-catching and thought-provoking storytelling, Nesbitt furthers Shedd’s mission of connecting people with the living world through her expertise in exhibit development.
+Through eye-catching and thought-provoking storytelling, Nesbitt furthers Shedd’s mission of sparking compassion, curiosity and conservation for the aquatic animal world through her expertise in exhibit development.

 Nesbitt began her career with Shedd in 1997 as an exhibit developer, combining her passion for creativity, storytelling and culture.
 In this position she helped create the aquarium’s beloved Amazon Rising exhibit and was instrumental in the reimagination of Shedd’s Abbott Oceanarium, including aiding in the creation of the kid-centric Polar Play Zone.
 She also contributed to the creation of Jellies, Shedd’s wildly popular special exhibit, and conceptualized the organic garden displays and interpretation that surround the building.